 On this path of pursuit of wealth and fame, I began by busying myself with schoolwork, hoping to “distinguish myself and bring honor to my ancestors.”
 I wanted to excel over my peers and become one of the elite, so that all would look on me with respect and admiration.
 I told myself that I must work hard to achieve my goals and I often eagerly awaited the day when my dreams would become reality.
 In the days and years that followed, I gave myself over to diligent study and put in more effort than any of my peers.
 After over ten years of hard study, I tested into university and got a job with a high salary after graduation, just as I had wished.
 However, in a society that prizes money above all else, people engage in all manner of connivance, intrigue and deception to win status and power.
 Mixing with all manner of people, day in and day out, I slowly lost my sense of self.
 The busier I became, the more I felt an odd sense of anxiety closing in on me and the more I pursued the goals that I wished to achieve, the more helpless and empty I felt inside.
 I had fallen into a vicious cycle and often felt unexplainably anxious and agitated.
 It seemed that after achieving my dream of “distinguishing myself and bringing honor to my ancestors” through over ten years of diligent study, I should be happy, fulfilled and enjoying myself, so I couldn’t understand why I wasn’t happy at all and didn’t feel even the slightest bit of spiritual solace.
 How was it that, to the contrary, I felt completely hollowed-out inside?
 I couldn’t find the root of my problem, much less did I know how to rid myself of this strange feeling of anxiety and emptiness.

 These words make me reflect on how, in our pursuit of fame and fortune, we engage in mutual struggle and slaughter and don’t dare to waste even one second.
-We trumpet high-sounding words like “ideals”, “career” and “aspirations” as reasons for our tireless participation in this game of fame and fortune.
-At the same time that we struggle to get ahead of the next guy, we also fear being outdone.
+We trumpet high-sounding words like “ideals”, “career” and “aspirations” as reasons to struggle to get ahead of the next guy, and we also fear being outdone.
 We fear that if we let down our guard for just one second, we’ll lose everything and fear that if we can’t keep pace with society we’ll be weeded out.
 Our hearts are filled with fear, and so we throw ourselves into our studies, burning the midnight oil night after night; we slaughter each other in the workplace, and constantly work to update our knowledge; we connive and deceive in the marketplace, thinking only of how to preserve our delicate and complicated relationships with colleagues; in the political realm we dive in head first, wading through all manner of precarious and dangerous situations, and seemingly always teetering on the edge of the abyss.
 In the pursuit of fame and fortune, no one knows who will be the victor and who the loser.
 Yet, everyone wages their bet as if gripped by madness, no one wants to lose and so they’re always preparing for the next round of battle.
 We delight in fleeting successes and despair in our failures.
-With every failure, we feel again that desire to pick up and fight once more, so we struggle on to our next success … Back and forth we go, seemingly spellbound—the behavior is so predictable you could model it with an equation!
+With every failure, we feel again that desire to pick up and fight once more, so we struggle on to our next success … Back and forth we go, and we can’t escape this vicious cycle.
 In pursuit of money, fame, power and status we lead this fast-paced lifestyle day in and day out.
 Everyone’s fighting and struggling, sinking ever further into a life of evil, growing ever more distant from God, and gradually losing any sense of direction in life.
 No one stops to reflect upon the real meaning and value of life, thinking that only by pursuing as they do will they have not lived in vain.
 We are spurred along relentlessly by the pursuit of fame and fortune, advancing blindly as if in a fog and wasting precious years … How many people have utterly exhausted their bodies and minds, pushing themselves to the limit to realize their goals?
 Day after day they work overtime, they throw themselves headlong into their work, sometimes even sacrificing their lives in the process and, so, we often hear of people dying from overwork.
 How many people have succeeded in their work and gained a good reputation only to realize that their health had long ago deteriorated and that all the fame and fortune in the world would be powerless to commute the death sentence of whatever illness afflicts them.
 When they finally realize all this, it is already too late.
 In our struggles for fame and fortune, we pass into Satan’s dark dominion, losing God’s blessing and sinking into an abyss of endless suffering.

 Through God’s word, I’ve gained some recognition and discernment of my mistaken values and philosophy of life.
 I am no longer willing to live by the satanic logic and life principle of “Distinguishing oneself and bringing honor to one’s ancestors,” chasing after fame and fortune.
 I am now willing to pursue the truth, knowledge of God, submission to God and worship of God.
 Only in so doing can I lead the most valuable and meaningful kind of life!
 Under the guidance of God’s words, I broke free from the vicious cycle of my fast-paced life.
 I have a new lease on life and I’ve attained spiritual release and freedom.